 Employment expenses and credits

-- Line 21200 – Annual union, professional, or like dues
+- Line 21200 – Annual union, professional or like dues

-Find out if you can claim a deduction for expenses you paid to earn employment income. - Line 31200 – Employment insurance premiums through employment
+Find out if you can claim a deduction for expenses that you paid to earn employment income. - Line 31200 – Employment insurance premiums through employment

 Find out how to claim this credit. - Line 31217 – Employment Insurance premiums on self-employment and other eligible earnings